tee-lab/Cluster-Size-PLD/README.md

 PRODUCING BINARY RASTER FROM SATELLITE IMAGE

 In QGIS, produce an NDVI image using multispectral image.
 The NDVI image is compared with the greyscale image for more precise identification of vegetation.
-A range of values are considered such that the lowest threshold indicates area with a mix of vegetation and bare ground, and the highest value indicates pixels that surely contain vegetation.
+A range of values are considered such that the lowest value indicates area with a mix of vegetation and bare ground, and the highest value indicates pixels that surely contain vegetation.
+These values are used as threshold to identify vegetation.
-A binary map is produced using each threshold, which is analysed in R.
+A binary map is produced using each threshold, which is analysed in R. In the binary map, a value of 1 would indicate vegetation and a value of 0 indicates barren land.
-To obtain a map which shows the change in vegetation over years, we just need to subtract one map from the other.
+To obtain a map which shows the change in vegetation over years, we just need to subtract one raster from the other.
+Such maps are called difference maps.

 ANALYSING CLUSTER SIZE DISTRIBUTION IN R